cinghie/wordpress-starter-pack/wp-content/plugins/woo-order-export-lite/readme.txt

 6. Select orders to export and use "bulk action".

 == Changelog ==

+= 2.1.1 - 2019-02-14 =
+* Fixed critical bug - new version damages CSV and TSV parameters, so "Bulk action" doesn't work

 = 2.1.0 - 2019-02-06 =
 * New format - **PDF**